joj-macho/joj-macho.github.io/tutorials/python/python-control-flow.md

 if value > 9:
     print('Value is greater than 9')

-# Output
+# Output:
-Value is greater than 5
+# Value is greater than 5
-Value is greater than 7
+# Value is greater than 7
-Value is greater than 9
+# Value is greater than 9
 {% endhighlight %}

-In the above example, each if statement is evaluated independently, and the corresponding block of code is executed if the condition is true.
+In the above example, each `if` statement is evaluated independently, and the corresponding block of code is executed if the condition is true.

 ### Nested if-elif-else Statements